CodeNameKND14/Pyber_Charts/README.md

 ### Pyber
-The objective wass to build a Bubble Plot that showcases the relationship between four key variables:
+The objective was to build a Bubble Plot that showcases the relationship between four key variables:

 - Average Fare ($) Per City
 - Total Number of Rides Per City